 Keep your family and business safe

-- Regularly look for signs of gas leaks in and around your home
+- Be alert for potential issues.
+Regularly look for signs of gas leaks in and around your home.

 - Whether it’s for repairs, renovations or landscaping projects, contact your municipality before beginning any digging or excavating projects.